Pacatro/sicompiler/README.md

 ## Setup 💻

-If you want to colaborate to add new features to the project you must do this simples steps.
+If you want to colaborate and add new features to the project you must do this simples steps.

-### Prerequisites

-- You must have Rust installed with cargo: <https://www.rust-lang.org/es/tools/install>

-### Using cargo
+### Colaborate

 ```bash
 git clone git@github.com:Pacatro/sicompiler.git